jetbrains-academy/sql-course/Lesson3/task4/task.md

 We can explicitly enumerate all elements of the list, like we did in the query above, but what if we don't know them at the moment of writing the query?
 For instance, what if we want to find all uninhabited planets where climate is one of the climate values of inhabited planets?
-Let's refer to this as The Problem hereafter.
+Let's refer to this as The Problem hereafter in this step.

-The most simple way of solving The Problem is to use a  _subquery_ to build a list for `IN` operator.
-The solution of our problem will look like this:
+The most simple way of solving The Problem is to build a list for `IN` operator using a _subquery_.
+It will look like this:

 ```sql
 SELECT * FROM Planet